JamesDargan/JamesDargan.github.io/index.md

 [Bag-of-Words Models](pages/Reddit/02_models_text_comp.md)<br>
-I tokenize, lematize, and employ CountVectorizer and TFIDF to prepare my collected data.
+I tokenize, lemmatize, and employ CountVectorizer and TFIDF to prepare my collected data.
 I then use Logistic Regression, Multinomial Naive-Bayes, and Support Vector Classifiers to predict post subreddit with over 90% accuracy.
 I then compare the accuracy and model optimization computational time for each model with increasing layers of text content.

 ---

-## Airline Networks Visualization
+## Domestic Flights

 ---